 The fees must be received before the closing date for registration.

-Incorrect registrations will be amended in compliance with college rules.
+Incorrect registrations will be amended in compliance with college/qualification rules.

 It may take a little time before you receive confirmation of your registration.
 If you register online, but do not pay your fees online, your registration will only be finalised once the university has received your payment, which must be made by the closing date for registration.